 In 2014, The JTF2 took also part in Operation Impact (source).
 Impact was a Canadian operation aimed to train the Iraqi government’s military to fight the Islamic State in Iraq.
 The training is mainly based on improving the Iraqi armed forces’ skill sets, such as training on the use of heavy machine-gun fire, and rocket-propelled grenades (RPGs), as well as providing expertise on battle planning.
 After receiving the sniper training, Iraqi officials noticed a “tenfold increase” in Iraqi sniper activity against IS as a result.

 7.6.
 Sniping in Syria

-On the 22nd of June 2017, a JTF2 soldier killed an Islamic State fighter at a distance of 3,540 meters (2.2 miles) – potentially the longest range snipe ever publically recorded (source).
+On the 22nd of June 2017, a JTF2 sniper killed an Islamic State fighter at a distance of 3,540 meters (2.2 miles) – potentially the longest-range snipe ever publically recorded (source).
 The sniper and his spotter were stationed on top of a skyscraper, and the shot took almost ten seconds to reach the target.
 The rifle used was a McMillan TAC-50 .50 heavy-calibre.
 This beat the previous record set by British Cpl. of Horse Craig Harrison set the previous record in 2009, who had shot from 2,500 meters (1.5 miles) away (source).